-One tactic is to lower the national alcohol concentration limit to the level of most other industrialized countries, which is 0.05 or lower.
-Research states that lowering the national standard from 0.08 to 0.05 could save 538 lives each year.i There is also evidence that lowering the limit could significantly reduce injury and crashes at high alcohol concentrations^{ii,iii}.
+One tactic is to lower the national proscribed alcohol concentration limit to the level of most other industrialized countries, which is 0.05 or lower.
+Utah lowered the limit to an offenese at .05 BAC and greater.
+Research states demonstrates that lowering the national standard from 0.08 to 0.05 could save 538 lives each year.
+There is also evidence that lowering the limit could significantly reduce injury and crashes at high alcohol concentrations ii,iii.
 However, the current U.S. culture regarding driving and alcohol is not supportive of lowering driving limits for all adult drivers.
-And despite drivers' views of drinking and driving as a very serious threat, more than 1 in 8 drivers admit to driving in the past year when they thought they were close to or over the legal limit.^{iv}
+And dDespite drivers' views of drinking and driving as a very serious threat, more than 1 in 8 drivers admit to driving in the past year when they thought they were close to or over the legal limit.

-An effort to lower alcohol limits requires societal support, and to change American culture regarding drinking and driving there must be a significant shift in attitudes and beliefs.
-A strategy grounded in human behavior theory is needed as a catalyst to change attitudes and beliefs, and ultimately influence widespread culture and behavior change.
+An effort to lower alcohol limits for motor vehicle operators requires societal support, and to change American culture regarding drinking and driving, there must be a significant shift in attitudes and beliefs.
+A strategy grounded in human behavior theory is needed as a catalyst to change attitudes and beliefs, and will ultimately influence widespread culture and behavior change.